pudly/schmopera-hugo/content/articles/audition-season-or-the-annual-festival-of-shattered-dreams.md

----
++++
+categories = "Op-ed"
+slug = /audition-season-or-the-annual-festival-of-shattered-dreams/
-title: "Audition season, or the annual Festival of Shattered Dreams"
+title = "Audition season, or the annual Festival of Shattered Dreams"
----
++++

 Should I stay or should I go now...